Asia's richest woman loses half her wealth in China property crisis

 Buyers across the country, furious at lagging construction and delayed deliveries of their properties, have begun withholding mortgage payments for homes sold before completion.

-While Country Garden has remained relatively unscathed by industry turmoil, it spooked investors with a Wednesday announcement that it planned to raise more than US$343 million through a share sale, partly to pay debts.
+While Country Garden has remained relatively unscathed by industry turmoil, it spooked investors with a Wednesday announcement that it planned to raise over US$343 million through a share sale, partly to pay debts.

 Proceeds from the sale would be used for "refinancing existing offshore indebtedness, general working capital and future development purposes", Country Garden said in a filing with the Hong Kong stock exchange.